U.S. Senator Phil Gramm Doctoral Fellowship

 Required Information to be Submitted to the College Level by the Nominating Department

-Departments are invited to submit nominations to their college graduate (GOC) dean by April 16, 2021.
-(Please submit departmental nominations to your college graduate (GOC) dean.
-Do not enter departmental nominations in the igps e-proposal system).
+Departments are invited to submit nominations to their college graduate (GOC) dean by July 9th, 2021.
+(Please submit departmental nominations to your college graduate (GOC) dean).
 Each nomination packet should include the following information (in the following order):

 - A cover sheet (first page of the nomination packet) that includes: